 • glossy surface;

-Any change in the condition of the nevus - size, shape, sudden appearance or change in color - is a good reason to visit a dermatologist.
+Any change in the condition of the nevus - size, shape, sudden appearance or a change in color is a good reason to visit an oncodermatologist.

-Specialists tend to consider convex moles a favorable object for manipulation due to the fact that their protruding surface often attracts the patient's attention.
-Any changes quickly become apparent and the person may seek early help.
+Experts tend to consider convex moles as favorable objects for manipulation due to the fact that their protruding surface often attracts the patient’s attention.
+Any changes quickly become obvious, and a person can seek help early.

-Panic is a bad adviser.
-The best thing to do when a non-standard mole appears is to consult an oncologist.
+Panic is a bad advisor.
+The best thing you can do if a non-standard mole appears is to consult an oncologist.
 And it is better to consult a doctor immediately.
-Methods of folk treatment are completely unacceptable here!
+Methods traditional treatment completely unacceptable here!

 An initial visual examination by an oncodermatologist will immediately clarify the situation.
-Often, experts recommend removing a nevus, even if they are sure of its good quality.
+Often, experts recommend removing a nevus, even if they are confident that it is benign.
 This procedure is simple, but should be carried out exclusively in a medical institution.

-Be healthy, do not hesitate and do not expect that the problematic mole will disappear by itself.
-In the case of bulging moles, our health is in our hands!
+Be healthy, do not hesitate and do not expect that the problematic mole will disappear on its own.
+In the case of raised moles, our health is in our hands!

-Each person has moles on his body: in some people they are barely noticeable and do not cause much trouble, while in others they are large and require special attention.
+Every person has moles on their body: for some people they are barely noticeable and do not cause much trouble, while for others they are large and require special attention.

-Moles on the labia can cause a lot of inconvenience to a woman.
+Moles on the labia can cause a woman a lot of inconvenience.

-The appearance of moles in intimate places has been known to medicine for a long time.
-They have been described since ancient times.
+Medicine has known about the appearance of moles in intimate places for a long time.
+They were described in ancient times.

-For a long time, doctors believed that removing a mole (or nevus) is harmful, since not all formations can be benign.
+For a long time, doctors believed that removing a mole (or nevus) was harmful, since not all formations may turn out to be benign.

-A mole on a large or small lip can interfere with a normal sexual life.
-Such formations do not look aesthetically pleasing and bring discomfort to family life.
-A woman can become irritable and insecure.
+A mole on the major or minor lip can interfere with normal sexual life.
+Such formations do not look aesthetically pleasing and bring family life discomfort.
+A woman may become irritable and unsure of herself.

-The nevus is not dangerous until it begins to grow and regenerate.
+A nevus is not dangerous until it begins to grow and degenerate.

-All moles must be monitored so as not to miss the process when the formation passes into the stage of melanoma.
+All moles must be monitored so as not to miss the process when the formation reaches the melanoma stage.

-And this is a malignant tumor and it needs a completely different approach.
+But this is already a malignant tumor and a completely different approach is needed to it.

-Various factors can provoke the appearance of new moles.
+Various factors can trigger the appearance of new moles.

-• One of them is the abuse of a solarium or prolonged sunbathing.
+• One of them is the abuse of solariums or prolonged sunbathing.

-• The formation of nevi can also be associated with the work of the organism itself.
+• The formation of nevi can also be associated with the work of the body itself.

 • hormonal changes;